Archaeology of Denmark and Sweden

 A relaxing high-speed rail journey follows as we travel from Stockholm to Malmö in the south of Sweden.
 Here we tour the Osterlen region, with visits to the megalithic monuments known as Ales Stenar before crossing the Öresund Bridge to Copenhagen.
 We have a day touring the Danish capital, including the renaissance castle of Rosenborg Slot, then transfer to Aarhus in mainland Denmark.
 From here we visit the Moesgård Viking Museum and the Viking Castle at Fyrkat, learning much about the real story behind those notorious Norsemen.
 We also come face to face with some former inhabitants of the region as we visit Silkeborg Museum, home to the ‘bog bodies’, the amazingly well-preserved remains of a man and woman who died here around 350BC.

+We depart this morning on a morning flight from London to Stockholm Arlanda in Sweden (regional flights available on request).
 On arrival we transfer by coach to Uppsala and a visit to the archaeological site at Gamla Uppsala.
 People have been buried in Gamla Uppsala for 2,000 years, since the area rose above water.
 Originally there were between 2,000 and 3,000 mounds or barrows in the area but most have become farmland, gardens and quarries.
 Today only 250 remain, the most noteworthy of these being the three Royal Mounds.
 According to ancient mythology and folklore, it was the three gods Thor, Odin and Freyr who lay here but in the 19th and 20th centuries they were thought to hold the remains of three kings of the legendary House of Ynglings.
 They are dated to the 5th and 6th centuries and are Sweden's oldest national symbols, often depicted in drawings and paintings.
 Excavations have thrown up important finds including fragments of decorated bronze panels which probably adorned a helmet of a similar type to the one found in Sutton Hoo in England, along gold ornamentation, several glass beakers, a board game, a comb and a honing stone.

 We continue to our hotel in Uppsala, where dinner is served in the evening.